 Alicia is board certified in business bankruptcy law by both the American Board of Certification and by the Louisiana Board of Legal Specialization.
 She is also a Certified Fraud Examiner.

 Alicia holds an “AV” Preeminent Peer Review Rating from Martindale-Hubbell, the highest possible rating for legal ability and ethical standards.
 She has a distinguished ranking in Chambers and Partners, USA in the areas of bankruptcy and restructuring.
 Additionally, Alicia is recognized in The Best Lawyers in America for her work in bankruptcy, creditor-debtor rights, insolvency and reorganization law, and bankruptcy litigation, and is listed among Lawdragon’s 500 Leading U.S. Bankruptcy and Restructuring Lawyers.
-She is also recognized in Super Lawyers in the areas of business bankruptcy, business litigation, and debtor/creditor rights and in New Orleans Magazine as one of the “Top Lawyers” in the city.
+She is also recognized in Super Lawyers in the areas of business bankruptcy, business litigation, and debtor/creditor rights (and also recognized therein as one of the Top 25 Women Lawyers in Louisiana) and in New Orleans Magazine as one of the “Top Lawyers” in the city.

 Alicia has authored numerous articles for professional publications, is a frequent lecturer at professional programs, and is currently an Adjunct Associate Professor of Trial Advocacy at Tulane University School of Law.